MoeMadadi/MoeMadadi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Research Assistant at the [Agentic Intelligence Lab](https://agentic-intelligence-lab.org/) at the University of Hong Kong (HKU), supervised by [Prof. Jiayu Chen](https://agentic-intelligence-lab.org/members/jiayu-chen.html).
+I am a Research Intern at the [Agentic Intelligence Lab](https://agentic-intelligence-lab.org/) at the University of Hong Kong (HKU), supervised by [Prof. Jiayu Chen](https://agentic-intelligence-lab.org/members/jiayu-chen.html).
 My current research focuses on **Embodied AI** and **Continual Reinforcement Learning** for Humanoid Robotic Control.

 Prior to joining HKU, I obtained my B.Sc. in Mechanical Engineering from **Sharif University of Technology** in Tehran, Iran, where I graduated with a high distinction (GPA: 17.66/20).
 During my undergraduate studies, I worked as a Research Assistant in the Mechatronics Lab and the Spine Biomechanics Lab, gaining experience in: